-- Continues to maintain low average response times for emergency responses. - Continues to enhance training levels of personnel to address increased threat of terrorism. - Continues to work with other City departments in the development of City's threat level plan. - ❖ Updating firefighter training to maintain First Responder's Certification. - ❖ Visited schools, day-care centers and Head Start to promote fire safety education. - Continues to maintain I.S.O. rating of five for past 13 years, thereby saving citizens of Forsyth a substantial amount on insurance premiums. - Continuing education/training for core competency to maintain state certification. - Conducted additional training to meet 240 required hours as well as specialty training including hazmat and extrication. - ❖ Started Fire Life Safety Inspection Program.
+- ❖ Continues to maintain low average response times for emergency responses. - Continues to enhance training levels of personnel to address increased threat of terrorism. - Continues to work with other City departments in the development of City's threat level plan. - ❖ Updating firefighter training to maintain First Responder's Certification. - ❖ Visited schools, day-care centers and Head Start to promote fire safety education. - Continues to maintain I.S.O. rating of five for past 14 years, thereby saving citizens of Forsyth a substantial amount on insurance premiums. - ❖ Continuing education/training for core competency to maintain state certification. - ❖ Instituted smoke detector campaign to make sure every house Forsyth has a working smoke detector.